 4. Removing the Water Heater Control Valve

-- On newer models, there may be a pilot wire and a thermal fuse wire.
+- On newer models, there may be a pilot wire and thermal fuse wire.
 Disconnect these first.

 5. Attaching Your New Water Heater Control

-- Make sure you don’t cross thread the pipes — you don’t want to damage your new water heater control or the gas pipe.
+- Make sure you don’t cross-thread the pipes — you don’t want to damage your new water heater control or the gas pipe.

 - Remember to reattach the wires if they are present.

 - Make sure you bleed any air from the system after refilling the tank with water.
 To do this, open the pressure release valve on the tank and let any air out.
-Next, turn on a hot water faucet until the water flows freely (the water will be cold at this stage).
+Next, turn on a hot water faucet until the water flows freely (the water will be cold at first).